khanhnamle1994/technical-interview-prep/README.md

 ## System Design

 When building software applications, it is important to make good design decisions.
 To practice your software design, review [this interview preparation document](https://workera.ai/candidates/interview_prep/#h.dxekc5ol5li).
+There is another solid post on [Acing Architecture Interview](https://lethain.com/acing-architecture-interview/) from Will Larson that I also recommend.

 The concepts below come from AlgoExpert's [System Design Fundamentals](https://www.algoexpert.io/systems/fundamentals).